The On-Going Safety of Home Delivered Meal Kits

 Hold the thermometer in the ice water for 30 seconds or until the dial stops moving.

 Use the thermometer’s calibration tool, or something to grip the hex adjusting nut, and turn until the thermometer dial reads 32 °F or 0 degrees C. Keep thermometer in ice water while adjusting.

 *If you are using a digital thermometer you will press a reset button instead of adjusting a hex nut.

 You should calibrate your thermometer whenever you:

-- Change altitudes.
-For example: going mountains the mountains to sea level will affect your thermometer.
-So will the opposite - going from low to a much higher elevation will do the same.
+Change altitudes.
+For example: going from the mountains to sea level will affect your thermometer.
+The same applies to the opposite - going from low to a much higher elevation will do the same.

 Altitude Makes A Difference In Temperature Readings